-As a geography teacher, one of my favourite methods of teaching was by means of Field Lectures: encouraging students to observe, describe,
+When I was still teaching geography, one of my favourite techniques was by means of Field Lectures: encouraging students to observe, describe,

-and explain the features of the landscape and environment around them.
+and explain for themselves the features of the landscape and environment around them.

 I have fruitfully used and developed that technique in my retirement

 through the medium of Guided Walks in various localities in which I have

 lived and worked.
 (Background information for these walks is available on other pages of this website, listed in the left hand margin).